 What is search intent and why is it important for SEO?

 SEO is a way to get more traffic to your website.
 By ranking high on Google, you attract more people to your site, which leads to more sales and returning visitors.
 You must optimize your content for the right words to get people to your site.
 However, you should consider search intent to increase your chances of ranking, convincing people to buy your stuff, subscribing to your newsletter, or even returning to your website.
-In this post, we’ll tell you what search intent is and how you can optimize your content for search intent.
+We’ll tell you what search intent is and how you can optimize your content for search intent.

 What is search intent?